 (3) Fair value adjustments made in connection with accounting for the Acquisition resulted in a \$29.1 million increase in depreciable asset values.
 The fair value adjustments and changes in useful lives to certain assets contributed to higher post-acquisition depreciation expense.
 The impacts on these fair value adjustments will continue to contribute to higher depreciation for approximately the next fifteen years.
-However, the impact diminishes over time due to the expiration of useful lives or disposition of the underlying assets.

-(4) As adjusted consolidated statement of operations data gives effect to (i) a Refinancing as described in "Prospectus Summary-The Refinancing" and (iii) the receipt and application of \$ initial public offering price of \$ per share (the midpoint of the range set forth on the cover of this prospectus) as described in "Use of Proceeds," as if they had occurred on February 4, 2013 with respect to fiscal year 2013 and February 3, 2014 with respect to the thirteen weeks ended May 4, 2014.
-As adjusted net income reflects (i) the net decrease in interest expense resulting from the early extinguishment of \$ principal amount of our indebtedness as described in "Use of Proceeds," (ii) premiums, interest and expenses related to the Refinancing of \$ and (iii) the tax effects of these changes on income before taxes.
+However, the impact diminishes over time due to the expiration of useful lives or disposition of the underlying point of the range set forth on the cover of this prospectus) as described in "Use of Proceeds," as if they had occurred on February 4, 2013 with respect to fiscal year 2013 and February 3, 2014 with respect to the thirteen weeks ended May 4, 2014.
+As adjusted net income reflects (i) the net decrease in interest expense resulting from the early principal amount of our indebtedness as described in "Úse of Proceeds," (ii) premiúms, interest and expenses related to the Refinancing of and (iii) the tax effects of these changes on income before taxes.
 The as adjusted consolidated statements of operations data is not necessarily indicative of what our results of operations would have been if the transaction had been completed as of the date indicated, nor is such data necessarily indicative of our results of operations for any future period.

-- (5) Defined as total current assets minus total current liabilities. - (6) Our location in Nashville, Tennessee, which temporarily closed from May 2, 2010 to November 28, 2011 due to flooding is included in our store count for all periods presented.
-Included in our January 30, 2011 and January 31, 2010 store counts is a store in Dallas, Texas, which permanently closed on May 2, 2011.
-Our Kensington/Bethesda, Maryland location (which we anticipate closing in mid-August 2014) is included in store counts for all periods presented.
-Also included in the store counts as of January 29, 2012, January 30, 2011 and January 31, 2010 is a second store in Dallas, Texas, which permanently closed on December 17, 2012. - (7) "Comparable stores" are stores open at least 18 months as of the beginning of each of the relevant fiscal years, excluding our one franchised store located in Canada, which ceased operation as a Dave & Buster's on May 31, 2013, and our Kensington/Bethesda, Maryland location (which we anticipate closing in mid-August 2014) for the thirteen weeks ended May 4, 2014. - (8) "Comparable store sales increase (decrease)" reflects the year-over-year changes, on a calendar week basis, for the stores defined as comparable in (7) above.
-(9) "Store-level EBITDA" is defined by us as net income (loss), plus interest expense (net), provision (benefit) for income taxes, depreciation and amortization expense, general and administrative expenses and pre-opening costs, as shown in the table below.
-We use Store-level EBITDA to measure operating performance and returns from opening - and administrative expenses and pre-opening costs, as shown in the table below.
+Defined as total current assets minus total current liabilities.

+- Our location in Nashville, Tennessee, which temporarily closed from May 2, 2010 to November 28, 2011 due to flooding is included in our store count for all periods presented.
+Included in our January 30, 2011 and January 31, 2010 store counts is a store in Dallas.
+Texas, which permanently closed on May 2, 2011.
+Our Kensington/Bethesda, Maryland location (which permanently closed on August 12, 2014) is included in store counts for all periods presented.
+Also included in the store counts as of January 29, 2012, January 30, 2011 and January 31, 2010 is a second store in Dallas, Texas, which permanently closed on December 17, 2012. - "Comparable stores" are stores open at least 18 months as of the beginning of each of the relevant fiscal years, excluding our one franchised store located in Canada, which ceased operation as a Dave & Buster's on May 31, 2013, and our Kensington/Bethesda, Maryland location (which permanently closed on August 12, 2014) for the thirteen weeks ended May 4, 2014. - "Comparable store sales increase (decrease)" reflects the year-over-year changes, on a calendar week basis, for the stores defined as comparable in (7) above. - "Store-level EBITDA" is defined by us as net income (loss), plus interest expense (net), provision (benefit) for income taxes, depreciation and amortization expense, general and administrative expenses and pre-opening costs, as shown in the table below.
 We use Store-level EBITDA to measure operating performance and returns from opening new stores.
-Similar to Adjusted EBITDA, Store-level EBITDA is not defined under GAAP and does not purport to be an alternative to net income as a measure of operating performance.
+Similar to Adjusted EBITDA, Store-level EBITDA is not defined under GAAP and does not purport to be an alternative to net income as a measure of operating